Brisbane Heat

-The Brisbane Heat are an Australian professional franchise men's cricket team, competing in Australia's domestic Twenty20 cricket competition, the Big Bash League (BBL).
+The Brisbane Heat are an Australian men's professional franchise cricket team, competing in Australia's domestic Twenty20 (T20) cricket competition, the Big Bash League (BBL).
 The Heat are the successors of the Queensland Bulls who played in the now-defunct KFC Twenty20 Big Bash.
 The Heat wear a teal uniform and are based in Brisbane in the Australian state Queensland.
-Their home ground is the Brisbane Cricket Ground, also known as The Gabba.
-The inaugural coach was Darren Lehmann who was the assistant to head coach Wade Seccombe, who then stepped down after winning the BBL13 title.
-Leading up to the start of the (BBL14) season, Johan Botha was appointed the Heat's head coach.
+Their home ground is the Brisbane Cricket Ground, commonly known as The Gabba.
+The inaugural coach was Darren Lehmann who was the assistant to head coach Wade Seccombe, who then stepped down after winning the BBL|13 title.
+Leading up to the start of the BBL|14 season, Johan Botha was appointed the Heat's head coach.
 The Heat's inaugural captain was Australian ODI batter Peter Forrest.
 Internationals Usman Khawaja, Chris Lynn, Brendon McCullum, Colin Munro and Daniel Vettori have also captained the team.

-In their second season (BBL02) they won the Big Bash League for the first time and so qualified for the Champions League Twenty20.

-Seasons
+History

 Big Bash League 2011/12

 After losing their first four matches of the season, the Heat finished strong, winning their final three games.
 They finished in 5th place, one place below the semi-final qualification.
 James Hopes was supposed to captain the team, but missed the whole tournament due to injury.
 Peter Forrest led the team instead.
 Brendon McCullum missed some matches while playing in the HRV Cup in New Zealand simultaneously.
 Fellow New Zealander Daniel Vettori missed a few games because of injury.